-“The coronacrisis of course has an impact on clients who were already assisted by Bijzonder Beheer before the crisis.
+"The coronacrisis of course had an impact on clients who were already assisted by Bijzonder Beheer before the crisis.
 One of these customers is an international transport company that saw up to 75% of its turnover disappear within a week due to lockdowns in the countries around us.
 The entrepreneur himself shifted quickly and came up with a well-substantiated problem analysis.
 Within a few days, we were able to arrange a postponement of his repayments and solve his liquidity problem.
-Thanks to our colleague who knew the sector and the customer’s situation well and was able to switch very quickly”.
+Thanks to our colleague who knew the sector and the customer's situation well and was able to switch very quickly".

 "At the other end of the spectrum, we had a medical device customer in demand for a major funding expansion.
 Something we don't see very often in Special Asset Management, of course.
 But here, too, the right expertise was quickly called in and, together with a deal team, financing was set up within a week.
 This enabled the company to continue to supply its products to national and international hospitals".

 "In times of crisis, my staff's hearts start beating faster, so to speak, because that' s when they can really add value.
 Fortunately, that results in success stories, but of course we also experience distressing cases.
 Where the message for the entrepreneur does not contain good news.
 This emotional side should not be underestimated; in many cases you literally talk about the life's work of an entrepreneur, which sometimes makes the conversations very intense.
 An empathic and analytical ability is therefore necessary in this job, because you have a great responsibility.
 You have to be able to deal with this.
 Because of the speed with which decisions have to be made, we often have a limited set of information at our disposal, so you have to be able and daring to make choices.
 This makes the job exciting and fun".